 - Bulk the enrolment management with a flat-file enrolment plugin.

 Use enrollment when you’re writing in American English.
-Although American spellings are typically shorter with only one L, enrollment follows an opposite rule.
+Although American spellings are typically shorter with only one L, enrollment follows the opposite rule.
 This spelling variant is also more common in Canada.

 - Does the list of courses appear on the course site after enrollment?